Can I submit my CV as an attached file?

-As part of our Talent Community we will let you know of any special events occurring within the Trust and if we will keep in touch to see how you are getting on from time to time.
+As part of our Talent Community, we will let you know of any special events occurring within the Trust and will keep in touch to see how you are getting on from time to time.

 Do I need to answer all the questions on the application?

 Yes, please.
 A complete application form allows us to compare each candidate fairly.
 If there is a question you are unsure of, then please contact the Talent Acquisition Team for further advice.